Biography

 In 2013 Caroline was picked up by Gallery Zero.
 It was here that she started a new body of work that combined all previous styles and techniques.
 The “Humanoid” series contains large scale portraits of individuals engaging in bizarre behavior with medical equipment and silhouettes of creatures overlayed on the individual all while using a saturated color palette.
 These paintings are vibrant in color yet dark in imagery making them intriguing works of art.
 Each piece depicts the relationship of various phobias and struggles that humans face.
 The silhouettes are reflections of each of these struggles and show a kind of symbiotic relationship with the human figure.
 It was these artworks that helped to launch Caroline into international recognition and success and were the subject of multiple national articles and publishing including Studio Visit Magazine.

 Soon after the Humanoid work Caroline joined the Peoples Art of Portland Gallery.
-Not only was she a displayied artist, but she also began working at the gallery learning the business side to selling art and putting on shows.
+Not only was she a displayed artist, but she also began working at the gallery learning the business side to selling art and putting on shows.
 Green stayed with Peoples Art until its closure in 2016.

 At the same time as being an artist and volunteer with People’s, Caroline also became the Vice Chair to the Gresham Art Committee.
 She began volunteering her time curating shows, selling art, and helping other artists to break out onto the art scene.
 Caroline eventually left the Gresham Art Committee to move across town to West Portland where she currently resides with her husband and pets.

+Green continues to paint and sell her pieces through The Starry Night Inn.
 Caroline's most recent works of landscapes applies her past creations with new subject matter.
 She finds things in nature and amplifies it, such as intensifying the color or over exaggerating the lighting.
 By incorporating the saturated color palette and the use of silhouettes she creates vibrant landscapes that genuinely set her work apart from the rest.
 Her complexity of color glazing creates an interesting new take on landscapes.
 Caroline is inspired by the lush forests of the Pacific Northwest and the wildlife that accompanies it.
 She enjoys hiking and partaking in outdoor activities in the summer months in Oregon and Washington.
 On more than one occasion she has come face to face with woodland creatures on her hikes including wolves, deer, elk, owls and foxes.
 You can see the passion from her experiences expressed on the canvas.

-Caroline is scheduled for several shows for 2022 containing the new landscape work.
+Caroline is scheduled for several shows for 2024 containing the new landscape work.
 Please check back for updates and locations

 "Sam"